Local and countywide services give information, advice and support to you if you have a:

 - apply for a Blue Badge and see where you can park with the Blue Badge parking map

-- get information on hospital transport to get you to and from hospital appointments
+- get help with getting to and from the hospital

 - use Wheelmap for finding wheelchair accessible places